 This requirement applies to both property and applicant.

-All work must comply with existing zoning regulations or have been approved for a variance by the Board of Zoning Appeals (BZA).
+All work must comply with existing zoning and design regulations or have been approved for a variance by the Board of Zoning Appeals (BZA)or other appropriate municipal body.

 All exterior code deficiencies or violations and imminent health and safety hazards must be corrected in conjunction with any the façade renovation or improvement.